mharen/mharen.github.io/blog/2006/2006-12-site-news.md

 <strong>Site Down - </strong>Wassupy was down the past few days not because I've been the latest Google or Microsoft acquisition, but rather because of an unfortunately timed power failure, software update, and negligence.

-My server runs <a href="http://www.gentoo.org/">linux</a> which is pretty much as good as it gets as far as remote administration goes.
-Whenever there's a hiccup I just "<a href="http://en.wikipedia.org/wiki/Secure_Shell" title="Secure Shell">ssh</a>" over to the machine and fix it, from anywhere.
+My server runs [linux](http://www.gentoo.org/) which is pretty much as good as it gets as far as remote administration goes.
+Whenever there's a hiccup I just "[ssh](http://en.wikipedia.org/wiki/Secure_Shell" title="Secure Shell)" over to the machine and fix it, from anywhere.
 In fact, the system can hardly tell the difference between me sitting at the keyboard in my garage or typing on a smart phone's keypad from Singapore.

 So what happened?
 I'm not completely sure.
 My current theory is that our power went out long enough for my three minute UPS to fail, causing my machine to shut down.
 Since my machine had not been restarted in over 400 days (more than a year), the init sequence ("boot") hadn't been run in ages.
 Since that previous boot last September, I had installed, uninstalled, reinstalled, reconfigured, etc. everything but the kernel.